SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 - **Middleware Filtering:** Check if any middleware or components in your system are filtering out the `traceparent` header.
 If it's being removed or modified before reaching your application, the trace context information may not be captured.
 - **Invalid `traceparent` Header:** Verify that the traceparent header value in the incoming request is valid and conforms to the W3C Trace Context specification.
 An invalid header may not be recognized and processed correctly.

-Addressing these potential issues is essential to ensure the correct inclusion of the traceContext in your logs.
-The built-in parser, designed to extract the trace context from the `traceparent header``, satisfies all security requirements specified in the W3C Trace Context standard.
+Addressing these potential issues is essential to ensure the correct inclusion of the `traceContext` property in your logs.
+The built-in parser, designed to extract the trace context from the `traceparent` HTTP header, satisfies all security requirements specified in the W3C Trace Context standard.
 It meticulously examines each component of the header to verify its proper format.
-If the header is found to be invalid, the traceContext property will not be appended to the logs.
-Additionally, the parser will generate a log message that can be useful for debugging purposes.
+If the header is found to be invalid, the `traceContext` property will not be appended to the logs.
+Additionally, the parser will generate a log message that can be useful for troubleshooting purposes.

 The following is an example of such a log: